ESGF/esgf.github.io/README.md

     git clone https://github.com/aims-group/esgf-site.git

-This repo is updated nightly from the depoly generated from that repo.
+This repo is updated nightly from the deploy generated from that repo.